GauravChopra9/Finance-Tracker-App/README.md

 ## Features

-- User authentication and authorization
+- User authentication and authorization with Clerk API
 - Record and categorize income and expenses
 - View financial summaries and charts
 - Responsive design for mobile and desktop